|

 --

-The forests are in Mosquito areas and you should consult with
+The forests are in Mosquito areas and you

-your pharmacist about malaria precautions
+should consult with your pharmacist about

-before leaving home.
+malaria precautions before leaving home.
 Yellow fever

 vaccinations

-are also required and may well be requested
+also required and may well be requested

-for proof of this on your return home.
+for proof of this on your

-You may wish to visit the International Centre for Disease Control
+the International Centre for Disease Control for a more technical

-for a more technical view on the health in these countries
+view on the health in these countries

 Rwanda --